Best Petrol Strimmers Reviewed

 This product comes with two different attachments – a spool fed grass trimmer and a more heavy duty brush cutter attachment.
 When it comes to the grass strimmer, I would recommend that you buy a few extra spools as you can get through them quite quickly and this goes for all spool fed strimmers.
 Not to worry though, they are only cheap and easy to replace.

 When using the brush cutter, it is important that you make sure it is aligned properly before use or you may experience some extra vibration.
 Correct set up will avoid this problem.

 Both of these attachments do what they are supposed to do very well and will have you clearing up your garden in no time.

-Assembly is straight forward enough, but again, the instructions aren’t up to much so I’d suggest looking for videos and such online to help if you’re not sure.
-The tools provided aren’t up to much either, but this is true for the vast majority of assembly tools that come with products.
-Thankfully decent tools are cheap and easy to find these days and if you’re going to own a petrol strimmer, you should have your own set anyway for tightening nuts and such from time to time.
+Assembly is straight forward enough, but again, the instructions could of been a bit better.
+I think it’s very straightforward so they half expect you to know what to do.
+I’d suggest looking for videos and such online to help if you’re not sure, there are plenty of instructions online, it is honestly pretty easy to sort out.
+The tools provided could use work, but this is true for the vast majority of assembly tools that come with these strimmers.
+Thankfully, decent tools are cheap and easy to find these days and if you’re going to own a petrol strimmer, you should have your own set of spanners anyway for tightening nuts and such from time to time.

 - Cheap petrol strimmer